-How often do you conduct competitor product reviews?
+Where do you stand in the market, in terms of your digital presence?
 Have you packaged your products for digital-first consumers?
 Do you use digital tools to educate your customers and staff?

 When looking at your product offerings in comparison to those of your competitors, consider:

 Your goal is to create a comprehensive report card of how your financial institution stacks up against traditional and nontraditional competitors in terms of digital services.